-- The extent to which the conditions of this mining lease or any provisions of the Act or the regulations applicable to activities under this mining lease, have or have not been complied with; - Particulars of any non-compliance with any such conditions or provisions, - the reasons for any such non-compliance; and - any action taken, or to be taken, to prevent any recurrence, or to mitigate the effects, of that non-compliance.
+- The extent to which the conditions of this mining lease or any provisions of the Act or the regulations applicable to activities under this mining lease, have or have not been complied with; - Particulars of any non-compliance with any such conditions or provisions; - the reasons for any such non-compliance; and - any action taken, or to be taken, to prevent any recurrence, or to mitigate the effects, of that non-compliance.

-During the 2019 Reporting Period, there were no breaches of ML, MPL conditions identified.
+During the 2022 Reporting Period, there were no breaches of ML, MPL conditions identified.
 A summary of compliance to ML, MPL conditions follows:

 - ML Condition 1: Notice to Landholders: This condition is considered Not Applicable.
-Boral own all land associated with ML and MPLs and there was no requirement for the notification of external landholders; - ML Condition 2: Rehabilitation: No land disturbance activities occurred during the 2019 Reporting Period requiring rehabilitation.
-Previously disturbed areas have been rehabilitated and are in a monitoring and maintenance phase; - ML Condition 3: Mining Operations Plan: All site operations during the 2019 Reporting Period were conducted in general accordance with the MOP approved by the Department in 2015; - ML Condition 3: Annual Rehabilitation Report: This E&RCR has been prepared for approval by the Department and submission is required by the due date of 28th February 2020; - ML Condition 4: Annual Compliance Report: This E&RCR has been prepared for approval by the Department and submission is required by the due date of 28th February 2020; - ML Condition 5: Environmental Incident Report: There were no material environmental incidents that breached either the Mining Act 1992 or Protection of the Environment Operations Act 1997 during the 2018 Reporting Period; - ML Condition 6: Resource Recovery: Resource recovery is being conducted in accordance with the approved MOP; - ML Condition 7: Security: The respective rehabilitation Security Bond amounts assessed by the Minister of for ML 1723 and Group Security for MPLs have been established as Bank Guarantees; and - ML Condition 8: Cooperation Agreement: This condition is considered Not Applicable.
+Boral own all land associated with ML and MPLs and there was no requirement for the notification of external landholders; - ML Condition 2: Rehabilitation: As part of preparation works to extend the pit to the west approximately 1.8ha of land was stripped and a stockpile pad prepared.
+The stripped topsoil was stockpiled to the west.
+Previously disturbed areas to the north and east have been rehabilitated and are in a monitoring and maintenance phase;

+- ML Condition 3: Mining Operations Plan: All site operations during the 2022 Reporting Period were conducted in general accordance with the RMP (formerly MOP) approved by the Department in 2015; - ML Condition 3: Annual Rehabilitation Report.
+This E&RCR has been prepared for approval by the Department and submission is required by the due date of 28th February 2023; - ML Condition 4: Annual Compliance Report: This E&RCR has been prepared for approval by the Department and submission is required by the due date of 28th February 2022; - ML Condition 5: Environmental Incident Report: There were no material environmental incidents that breached either the Mining Act 1992 or Protection of the Environment Operations Act 1997 during the 2022 Reporting Period; - ML Condition 6: Resource Recovery: Resource recovery is being conducted in accordance with the approved RMP (formerly MOP); - ML Condition 7: Security: The respective rehabilitation Security Bond amounts assessed by the Minister of for ML 1723 and Group Security for MPLs have been established as Bank Guarantees; and - ML Condition 8: Cooperation Agreement: This condition is considered Not Applicable.
 Boral own all land associated with ML and MPLs with no overlapping titles.

-6.2 COMPLIANCE WITH EPL No. 1698
+Compliance with EPL No. 1698